 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Covered items include, but are not limited to: wheelchairs, walkers, crutches, powered mattress systems, hospital beds ordered by a provider for use in the home, infusion pumps, pneumatic compression devices, speech generating devices, oxygen equipment, nebulizers, wound pump, wound care supplies, diabetic supplies, insulin pumps, continuous glucose monitors (CGM), enteral pump, enteral feedings and enteral supplies.
-We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-Our Provider/Pharmacy Directory includes DME suppliers.
-The most recent list of suppliers is available on our website at priorityhealth.com/mapd24.
-20% for Medicare- covered equipment and supplies.
-Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
-Your cost sharing will not change after being enrolled for 36 months.
-You will continue to be charged a cost share for oxygen; but not the machine rental.
-If prior to enrolling in PriorityMedicare you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare is the cost you pay for durable medical equipment.
-30% for Medicare- covered equipment and supplies.
-Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
-Your cost sharing will not change after being enrolled for 36 months.
-You will continue to be charged a cost share for oxygen; but not the machine rental.
-If prior to enrolling in PriorityMedicare you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare is the cost you pay for durable medical equipment.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Durable medical equipment (DME) and 20% for Medicare-30% for Medicarerelated supplies covered equipment and covered equipment and supplies. supplies.
+(For a definition of durable medical equipment, see Chapter 12 as well as Chapter Your cost sharing for Your cost sharing for 3, Section 7 of this document.)
+Medicare oxygen Medicare oxygen equipment coverage equipment coverage Covered items include, but are not limited to: is the cost you pay for is the cost you pay for wheelchairs, walkers, crutches, powered durable medical durable medical mattress systems, hospital beds ordered by a provider for use in the home, infusion pumps, equipment, every month. equipment, every month. pneumatic compression devices, speech generating devices, oxygen equipment, Your cost sharing will not Your cost sharing will not change after being change after being nebulizers, wound pump, wound care enrolled for 36 months. enrolled for 36 months. supplies, diabetic supplies, insulin pumps, continuous glucose monitors (CGM), enteral You will continue to be You will continue to be pump, enteral feedings and enteral supplies. charged a cost share for charged a cost share for oxygen; but not the oxygen; but not the We cover all medically necessary DME machine rental. machine rental. covered by Original Medicare.
+If our supplier in your area does not carry a particular brand If prior to enrolling in If prior to enrolling in PriorityMedicare ONE PriorityMedicare ONE or manufacturer, you may ask them if they can you had made 36 months you had made 36 months special order it for you.
+Our Provider/Pharmacy Directory includes DME of rental payment for of rental payment for suppliers.
+The most recent list of suppliers is oxygen equipment oxygen equipment coverage, your cost coverage, your cost available on our website at sharing in sharing in priorityhealth.com/one24.
+PriorityMedicare ONE is PriorityMedicare ONE is the cost you pay for the cost you pay for durable medical durable medical equipment. equipment.
 Deductible does apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Durable medical equipment (DME) and related supplies (continued) We also follow Medicare rules related to criteria for coverage of Medicare-covered items or supplies.
 For some equipment Medicare requires a certain amount of usage in order to continue a rental (for example, CPAP, etc.).
 If you do not meet the Medicare requirements for usage, you may not be able to continue the rental of this device.
 You must obtain DME & related supplies from a licensed DME provider.
-Please see Chapter 3, Section 7.2 for additional details around oxygen equipment. ✓ Prior authorization may apply, see page 56 for more information.
+Please see Chapter 3, Section 7.2 for additional details around oxygen equipment. ✓ Prior authorization may apply, see page 54 for more information.
 In- and out-of-service area: Emergency care \$120 for each Medicare-covered emergency room Emergency care refers to services that are: visit.
 Furnished by a provider qualified to furnish emergency services, and Out-of-network cost sharing will apply toward your Needed to evaluate or stabilize an in-network out-of-pocket maximum. emergency medical condition.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
 Deductible does not apply.